-In this quarterly period from 1 April 2021 to 30 June 2021, the EM&A programme has been implemented as planned, including 96 sets of air quality measurements, 50 sets of construction noise measurements, 39 sets of water quality measurements, 6 complete sets of vessel line transect surveys and 6 days of land-based theodolite tracking survey effort for CWD monitoring, as well as environmental site inspections and waste monitoring for the Project's construction works.
+In this quarterly period from 1 July 2021 to 30 September 2021, the EM&A programme has been implemented as planned, including 90 sets of air quality measurements, 54 sets of construction noise measurements, 39 sets of water quality measurements, 6 complete sets of vessel line transect surveys and 6 days of land-based theodolite tracking survey effort for CWD monitoring, as well as environmental site inspections and waste monitoring for the Project's construction works.

 The key activities of the Project carried out in the reporting period included reclamation works and land-based works.
-Works in the reclamation areas included DCM works, marine filling, seawall and facilities construction, together with runway and associated works.
-Land-based works on existing airport island involved mainly airfield works, foundation and substructure work for Terminal 2 expansion, modification and tunnel work for APM and BHS, and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition, piling, and excavation works.
+Works in the reclamation areas included marine filling, seawall, site office and facilities construction, together with runway and associated works such as bored piling for approach lights.
+Land-based works on existing airport island involved mainly airfield works, foundation and substructure work for Terminal 2 expansion, modification and tunnel work for APM and BHS, and preparation work for utilities, with activities include site establishment, road and drainage works, cable ducting, demolition, piling, and excavation works.

-Monitoring results of construction dust, construction waste, and CWD monitoring did not trigger the corresponding Action and Limit Levels in the reporting period.
+Monitoring results of construction dust, construction noise, construction waste, and CWD monitoring did not trigger the corresponding Action and Limit Levels during the reporting period.